-The new SFP level instrumentation will be designed to maintain their design accuracy without recalibration following a power interruption or change in power source.
-Additionally, instrument accuracy will be designed to allow trained personnel to determine when the actual level exceeds the specified lower level of each indicating range (water levels 1, 2, 3 as identified by NEI 12-02 guidance) without conflicting or ambiguous indication.
+The instrument channels will be designed to maintain their design accuracy following a power interruption or change in power source without recalibration.
+Instrument channel accuracy, to be determined during detailed design, will consider SFP conditions (e.g., saturated water, steam environment, concentrated borated water), as well as, other applicable radiological and environmental conditions and include display accuracy.
+Instrument channel accuracy will be sufficient to allow trained personnel to determine when the actual level exceeds the specified lower level of each indicating range (levels 1, 2 or 3) without conflicting or ambiguous indications.

-In its letter dated July 23, 2013, the licensee stated, in part that
+In its letter dated July 24, 2013, the licensee stated, in part, that: